Skip to main content

 The last day of the cottage week is the most important day of the routine.
 Do the full circuit.
 Then write down, on paper or in a phone note, the exact time you will do your first normal-training session at home.
 Not "Monday morning" — Monday at 6:15 a.m., gym bag packed Sunday night, alarm set.
 The transition from MED back to normal training is where adherence falls apart, and a specific time-and-place commitment is the single best documented intervention against that fall-off.

 If the cottage week was the first real break in your training year, treat the first week home as an on-ramp, not a return to normal volume.
 Reduce your normal weekly volume by about 20 percent for the first week back.
-Phillips' work on retraining (2017) showed that previously trained adults regain lost capacity within two to three weeks, and trying to push through full volume in the first week back is the recipe for the injury that defines the rest of the summer.
+Previously trained adults typically regain lost strength and capacity faster than it took to build the first time around, but pushing through full volume in the first week back is still the recipe for the injury that defines the rest of the summer.

 Practical takeaways